Continuous and other finitely generated canonical cofinal maps on ultrafilters: Introduction

 It was shown in \cite{Dobrinen/Todorcevic11} that the class of basically generated ultrafilters contains all p-points and is closed under taking Fubini products.
 It is still unknown whether the class of all Fubini iterates of p-points is the same as or strictly contained in the class of all basically generated ultrafilters.

-Continuous cofinal maps provide one of the main keys to the analysis of the structure of the Tukey types of p-points (see for instance \cite{Dobrinen/Todorcevic11}, \cite{Raghavan/Todorcevic12} and \cite{Raghavan/Shelah15}).
-Continuous cofinal maps are also crucial to providing a mechanism for applying Ramsey-classification theorems on barriers to classify the initial Tukey structures and Rudin-Keisler structures within these for a large class of p-points: selective ultrafilters in \cite{Raghavan/Todorcevic12}; weakly Ramsey ultrafilters and a large hierarchy of rapid p-points satisfying partition relations in \cite{Dobrinen/Todorcevic14} and \cite{Dobrinen/Todorcevic15}; and $k$-arrow ultrafilters, hypercube ultrafilters, and a large class of p-points constructed using products of certain Fra\"{i}ss\'{e}\ classes in \cite{Dobrinen/Mijares/Trujillo14}.
+Continuous cofinal maps provide one of the main keys to the analysis of the structure of the Tukey types of p-points (see for instance \cite{Dobrinen/Todorcevic11}, \cite{Raghavan/Todorcevic12} and \cite{Raghavan/Shelah17}).
+Moreover, continuous cofinal maps are crucial to providing a mechanism for applying Ramsey-classification theorems on barriers to classify the initial Tukey structures and Rudin-Keisler structures within these for a large class of p-points: selective ultrafilters in \cite{Raghavan/Todorcevic12}; weakly Ramsey ultrafilters and a large hierarchy of rapid p-points satisfying partition relations in \cite{Dobrinen/Todorcevic14} and \cite{Dobrinen/Todorcevic15}; and $k$-arrow ultrafilters, hypercube ultrafilters, and a large class of p-points constructed using products of Fra\"{i}ss\'{e}\ classes satisfying the Ramsey property in \cite{Dobrinen/Mijares/Trujillo14}.
+Similar methods were developed for a hierarchy of non-p-points above a Ramsey ultrafilter in \cite{DobrinenJSL15}.